nextcloud/documentation/developer_manual/core/theming.rst

-Theming ownCloud
+Theming Nextcloud
 ================
-Themes can be used to customize the look and feel of ownCloud.
+Themes can be used to customize the look and feel of Nextcloud.
 Themes can relate to the following topics of owncloud:

 * Theming the web-frontend